 - If the grantor prefers to pay by check or offline method, it’s a good idea to keep this enabled.

 - If the grantor is willing to pay online through Mightycause, it’s a good idea to disable this feature.

 Giving Event Participant - Include match value in page metrics

-- If your giving event allows offline donations to count towards the leaderboards, please disable this feature.
+- If your giving event allows offline donations to count towards the leaderboards AND does not count matching gifts towards leaderboards and prizes, please disable this feature.

-- If your giving event does NOT allow offline donations to count towards the leaderboards, you may choose to keep it enabled or disabled depending on the conditions of your match, as explained above.
+- If your giving event does NOT allow offline donations to count towards the leaderboards AND does not count matching gifts towards leaderboards and prizes, you may choose to keep it enabled or disabled depending on the conditions of your match, as explained above.

 If you are unsure about whether your giving event allows or doesn't allow offline donations, please refer to the rules of the giving event.